Which Kind of Savings Account Is Right for You

 A student savings account is an ideal place for young people to keep their earnings from a summer job or money from holiday and birthday gifts.
 Money kept in a bank account is less likely to be spent carelessly than money kept at home.

 On top of that, a savings account earns interest.
-Also, having a bank account is an opportunity for a young person to learn important personal finance principles such as how to compare rates and fees from different banks and how to keep financial records up to date.
+Also, having a bank account is an opportunity for a young person to learn important personal finance principles, such as how to compare rates and fees from different banks and how to keep financial records up to date.

-8. Certificates of deposit (CDs)
+8. Certificates of Deposit (CDs)

-Part of the appeal of savings account is that it allows immediate access to your money.
+Part of the appeal of a savings account is that it allows immediate access to your money.
 But what if you are confident you won’t need that money for months or even years to come?

 In that case, you could probably earn more interest by putting your savings into a certificate of deposit (CD).
 This is an account that holds your money for a specified period of time.
 In return for committing your money for that period, a CD typically pays a higher interest rate than a savings account.